Alexandra Brewis Slade: Education

 Brewis Slade's schooling was at St Cuthbert's College, Auckland and Selwyn College, Auckland.
 She earned her anthropology B.A at University of Auckland in 1985, her M.A. there in 1989, and her Ph.D from the University of Arizona in 1992.
 Her postdoctoral training in demography was at Brown University.

 Research

+Brewis Slade has published 8 books and over 200 scholarly articles.
+Her research includes collaborations with communities and scholars in many different fields, and focuses on the health implications of how human culture and biology interact.
+Her field research was initially based in the small island nations of the Pacific region, but has expanded over the last three decades to include collaborative research projects in the Americas, Africa, and the Caribbean.